 We Can Assess the Value of Your Case and Negotiate a Fair Settlement

 Some people settle for far less than they deserve because the insurance company makes an offer, and they do not believe they can afford a truck accident attorney to pursue more.
 Your case is likely worth more than an insurance company will initially offer.

 Please let us review your case before you agree to a payout.
 Once you learn about your case’s merits and recoverable damages, you will understand why you should allow us to fight for an appropriate settlement.

 What Happens When There Are Multiple Defendants in a Case?

-Truck accident cases may have more than one defendant, and it is common for multiple parties to be found liable.
-Those who could be held responsible in a truck crash lawsuit include:
+As we mentioned, truck collision cases may have more than one defendant, and it is common for multiple parties to be found liable.
+Those who could be held responsible in a truck crash lawsuit include the following:

 - The truck driver

 - The trucking company that employed the driver